-A woman facing the prospect of missing her granddaughter’s wedding and weeks in hospital has praised medics at a Surrey hospital who came to her rescue.
+A woman facing the prospect of missing her granddaughter’s wedding and weeks in hospital has praised our staff who came to her rescue.

 Sheila Lucas had a serious infection that required intravenous (IV) antibiotics, which is given through a drip directly into the blood and normally administered in hospital.

-The 64-year-old feared she faced weeks in hospital and the possibility of missing her granddaughter’s wedding when medics at Royal Surrey County Hospital came to her aid.
+The 64-year-old feared she faced weeks in hospital and the possibility of missing her granddaughter’s wedding when our medics came to her aid.

 Dr Katherine Mccullough was launching a pilot with community nursing teams that would allow patients to receive IV antibiotics safely at home and Sheila was deemed a perfect candidate.